Tutorial: Qt Framework (RVL)¶

 Once the test is created, you will see:

-Click on the Record button to display the "Select an Application to Record" dialog:
+Click the Record button to display the "Select an Application to Record" dialog:

-Choose the Sample QtWidget Application from the list of running applications, change the library selection from Auto to Qt Framework and click Select
+Choose the Sample QtWidget Application from the list of running applications, change the library selection from Auto

 .

-Now in the sample application click on some of the Qt controls.
+Now, in the sample application, click on some of the Qt controls.
 Rapise will record the actions:

 When you click Finish, Rapise will prompt you to confirm where you want the recorded test steps to be placed: